pypy/pypy.org/posts/2024/07/toy-knownbits.md

 implementation will follow.

-I'd like to thank Max Bernstein and Armin Rigo for lots of great feedback on drafts of this post The PyPy implementation was mainly done Nico Rittinghaus and me.
+I'd like to thank Max Bernstein and Armin Rigo for lots of great feedback on drafts of this post.
+The PyPy implementation was mainly done by Nico Rittinghaus and me.

 [TOC]

 ## Motivation

-In many programs that do bit-manipulation of integers, some of the bits of the integer variables of the program can be known.
-Here's a simple example:
+In many programs that do bit-manipulation of integers, some of the bits of the integer variables of the program can be statically known.
+Here's a simple
+example:

 ```
 x = a | 1